< Back

 cheshire cat

-Significant transfers from AFS to HTM
+Significant transfers of debt securities from AFS to HTM

 What I really wanted to find out was whether these banks, knowing rising interest rates were all but inevitable, made a conscious decision to transfer securities out of their AFS portfolio (where unrealized losses still show up in OCI) and into their HTM portfolio (where unrealized losses are only disclosed).
 Here’s what I found: